We don’t support this browser anymore.

 That's why the entire industry's jostling for position in the up-and-coming Next Generation Products (NGPs) market, including products like heated tobacco and vapes.

-It's not been an easy start for Imperial.
-A more focused approach to the NGP portfolio is starting to bear fruit.
-But these products are still a relatively small part of the picture.
+It's not been an easy start for Imperial, and while a more focused approach to the NGP portfolio is starting to bear fruit, these products are still a relatively small part of the picture and are yet to turn a profit.
 It's too early to say if they can be a viable replacement for the shrinking tobacco business.
 First, we will need to see several years of high double-digit growth and demonstratable evidence of sustainable profit margins.
 Another risk to the success of NGPs is the increasing attention they are receiving from regulators.

 Environmental, social and governance (ESG) risk